4paradigm/OpenMLDB/README.md

 **SQL Based Development and Management Experience**: Feature extraction script development, deployment, and maintenance are all based on SQL and CLI with great ease of use.

-**Customized Performance Optimization for Feature Computing**: Offline feature computing [provides spark based high-performance batch optimization version](https://github.com/4paradigm/spark); Online real-time feature computing provides tens of milliseconds latency for complex queries under high throughput pressure, which fully meets the performance requirements of high concurrency and low latency.
+**Tailored Optimization for Feature Extraction**: Offline feature extraction is performed based on [a tailored Spark version](https://github.com/4paradigm/spark) that is particularly optimized for batch-based feature extraction.
+Online feature extraction provides tens of milliseconds latency under high throughput pressure, which fully meets the performance requirements of low latency and high throughput.

-**Enterprise Level Features**: Designed for large-scale enterprise level applications, it integrates many enterprises level features, including disaster recovery, high availability, seamless capacity expansion, smooth upgrade, monitoring, enterprise level heterogeneous in-memory data architecture support, etc
+**Enterprise Features**: Designed for large-scale enterprise applications, OpenMLDB integrates important enterprises features, including fault recovery, high availability, seamless scale-out, smooth upgrade, monitoring, heterogeneous memory support, and so on.

+## 4. FAQ

+1. **What are the main usage scenarios?**
+   At present, it mainly provides one-stop feature supply solutions for machine training model and reasoning, including feature calculation, feature storage, feature access service and other functions.
+In addition, OpenMLDB itself also contains an efficient and fully functional time series database, which is used in finance, IoT and other fields.
+2. **How did OpenMLDB develop?**
+   OpenMLDB originated from the [Fourth Paradigm](https://www.4paradigm.com/) commercial platform of leading artificial intelligence platform provider.
+We have abstracted, enhanced and community-friendly several core components of commercial products as data supply, and formed them into a systematic open-source product to help more enterprises realize digital transformation at low cost.
+Before OpenMLDB was open-source, it had been deployed and launched in hundreds of scenarios as one of the commercial components of the Fourth Paradigm.
+3. **Is OpenMLDB a feature store?**
+   OpenMLDB contains all the functions of a feature store, but provides a more complete full stack scheme of FeatureOps.
+In addition to feature storage, it also has SQL based database development experience, feature calculation, feature online, enterprise level operation and maintenance and other functions.
+4. **Why does OpenMLDB choose SQL as the development language and provide database development experience?**
+   SQL has the characteristics of concise syntax expression and powerful functions.
+The selection of SQL and database development experience reduces the development threshold on one hand, and makes it easier for cross department cooperation and sharing on the other hand.
+In addition, the practical experience based on OpenMLDB shows that SQL has complete functions in the expression of feature calculation and has withstood the test of practice for a long time.
+5. **How to get technical support**
+   Welcome to our community to provide you with support.

 ## 3. Build & Install